SoarGroup/Soar/CONTRIBUTING.md

 ## Making Changes

 * Create a branch from where you want to base your work.
-	- This is usually the master branch.
+	- This is usually the develop branch.
-	- If this isn't the master branch, ask someone in SoarGroup to make sure it's what you want.
+	- If this isn't the develop branch, ask someone in SoarGroup to make sure it's what you want.
-* To quickly create a branch based on master; `git checkout -b origin/my_contribution master`.
-Please avoid working directly on the `master` branch.
+* To quickly create a branch based on develop:

+`git checkout -b origin/my_contribution develop`

 * Make commits of [logically seperatable changesets](http://git-scm.com/book/en/Distributed-Git-Contributing-to-a-Project).
 	- "Don't code for a whole weekend on five different issues and then submit them all as one massive commit on Monday."